Skufu/ZaneMNL/CS107L_PROJECT.md

      - Check disk permissions

 ## Project Overview
 ZaneMNL is an e-commerce platform specializing in cap merchandise, built using Go for the backend, React for the frontend, and SQLite for the database.
-This project demonstrates various database concepts and SQL manipulations learned in CS107L.
+This project demonstrates various database concepts and SQL manipulations learned in CS107L, while providing a modern, responsive user interface for customers to browse products, manage carts, and place orders.

 ## Database Design